-“Perfection is not possible," Fienning says.
-"But all those small steps in the right direction will add up to a significant distance over time.”
+“Perfection is not possible,” she said.
+“But all those small steps in the right direction will add up to a significant distance over time.”

 Though your business model should strive to incorporate your sustainable and ethical principles at every level, that may not be possible due to your budget, industry or other limitations.
 That shouldn’t stop you from doing what you can from the beginning.

 As more sustainable businesses enter the market, you may find that other supply chains, materials or partnerships become both available and affordable.
-And as your company grows and expands, you will be better positioned to affect change in your industry or take advantage of solutions that were once outside your budget.
+Then, as your company grows and expands, you will be better positioned to effect change in your industry or take advantage of solutions that were once outside your budget.

-The movement towards sustainable business has a strong online presence, with devoted followers of #zerowastelife, #minimalistliving, #organic and other sustainability practices on social media and blogs.
-Taking advantage of these social communities can help you reach a wide and engaged audience even with a limited marketing budget.
+The movement toward sustainable business has a strong online presence, with devoted followers of #zerowastelife, #minimalistliving, #organic and other sustainability practices on social media and blogs.
+Taking advantage of these social communities can help you reach a wide and engaged audience, even with a limited marketing budget.

-“Our marketing efforts at Notra have really been focused on making beautiful outdoor photography," says Fienning.
+“Our marketing efforts at Notra have really been focused on making beautiful outdoor photography,” Fienning said.
 These images, she explains, are popular online, which has helped interest in the brand spread naturally in social media communities.

-In addition to using the pre-existing online community, you can expand your brand’s presence and marketing impact by making a conscious effort to build your own community.
-Seek out popular bloggers that fit with your brand’s ethics and image, create your own hashtag for social sharing and devote time to engaging with your followers and customers online.
+In addition to using the preexisting online community, you can expand your brand’s presence and marketing impact by making a conscious effort to build your own community.
+Seek out popular bloggers who fit with your brand’s ethics and image, create your own hashtag for social sharing, and devote time to engaging with your followers and customers online.

-And don't forget to reach out to other sustainable brands.
-Because these businesses are operating from a place of ethics and core values, they are often deeply invested in promoting the work and products of other sustainable businesses to their own customers.
+Don’t forget to reach out to other sustainable brands.
+These businesses are often deeply invested in promoting the work and products of other sustainable businesses to their own customers.

-“There are other really interesting green products out there from other cool companies, and we’d love to help boost those brands and their efforts," says Fienning.
-"I am thrilled when I see any company genuinely trying to be more eco-conscious, because we are all starting a wave that will get stronger the more people join the effort.”
+“There are other really interesting green products out there from other cool companies, and we’d love to help boost those brands and their efforts,” Fienning said.
+“I am thrilled when I see any company genuinely trying to be more eco-conscious, because we are all starting a wave that will get stronger the more people join the effort.”

 This sort of community sharing and support is essential to the growth of sustainable businesses.
 Interacting with other ethical brands can help you access new resources and markets.
 It can reinforce the value of creating a business that meshes with your personal principles if you ever find yourself doubting or struggling.
 You may even encourage others in your industry to start incorporating sustainable principles into their own business models.

-“All these small changes, these business' baby steps, add up to make a difference," says Fienning optimistically.
-"If we make a … change in the right direction for our business today, maybe we inspire others – our customers, our competitors – to do the same.”
+“All these small changes, these businesses’ baby steps, add up to make a difference,” Fienning said.
+“If we make a … change in the right direction for our business today, maybe we inspire others – our customers, our competitors – to do the same.”